 - Lemon Orzo Salad is super simple to pull together.

-- It’s packed with lemony flavor and crunchy veggies.
+- It’s packed with lemony flavor and crunchy veggies – so satisfying.

 What is Orzo?

 Orzo is a small cut pasta about the size of long grain rice.
 It’s delicious in soup, salads, and casseroles to name a few.
 There are several ways to prepare it depending on the application.
-It can be boiled like any pasta, cooked like risotto or pilaf.
+It can be boiled like any pasta, cooked like risotto, similar to my Creamy Orzo with Mushrooms, or pilaf.

 For this Lemon Orzo Pasta Salad Recipe, the orzo is toasted first, then vegetable broth finishes the orzo to al dente.
 Toasting the orzo brings out its nutty flavor and adds a beautiful golden hue to the pasta.

-How to Make this Lemon Orzo Pasta Salad Recipe:
+Quick Guide: How to Make Lemon Orzo Pasta Salad

-This recipe comes together quick once the veggies are chopped and the toasted orzo and asparagus are cooled.
+This pasta with asparagus and lemon comes together quick once the veggies are chopped and the toasted orzo and asparagus have cooled.
 The orzo and asparagus are cooked in one pan for easy clean up!
+In summary, here’s how to make it (see recipe card for details):

 - First, to cook the orzo, toast it in a bit of olive oil until golden.
 Stir in vegetable broth and cook the orzo till al dente.